AdrianAntico/AutoQuant/README.md

 </details>

 ##### **AutoHurdleCARMA()**, **AutoCatBoostCARMA()**, **AutoXGBoostCARMA()**, **AutoH2OCARMA()**
+<code>AutoCatBoostVectorCARMA</code> For Panel Data with multiple series to forecast.
+An example would be, predicting revenue and transactions across a large number of stores over time.

 <code>AutoHurdleCARMA()</code> utilizes the AutoCatBoostHurdleModel() function internally in order to model zeros that naturally show up in intermittent demand data sets.

 <code>AutoCatBoostCARMA()</code> utilizes the CatBoost alorithm